frankban/django-endless-pagination/doc/javascript.rst

         <script>$.endlessPaginate({paginateOnScroll: true});</script>
     {% endblock %}

 That's all.
-See the :doc:`templatetags_reference` to improve the use of included templatetags.
+See the :doc:`templatetags_reference` page to improve usage of the included templatetags.

 It is possible to set the **bottom margin** used for pagination on scroll (default is 1 pixel).
 For example, if you want the pagination on scroll